Anvang/colorvisionproject-ffatchen/README.md

-# !!!Replace with your unique project name!!!
+# Color blindness readability

 ## Description

 This program prompts the user for integer values to be used as RGB color combinations for three different colors.
 Since RGB values cannot be less than 0 or greater than 255 the program will repeat if invalid intergers are entered.
 Additionally, the program uses the weighted average method to produce the grayscale version of the three inputed colors.
 Then, the program saves the inputed RGB colors and the grayscale colors to a file of the users choice.
+These conversion will then be used at a later time to check for colorblindness readability.

 ## Developer